 After installation, go to Plugins >> Installed Plugins >> Password Protected Settings to set up the plugin.

-There’s very little work left for you to do when the settings page opens before you.
+There’s very little work left to do when the settings page opens up.

 Here’s a breakdown of what the settings page entails: